vippsas/vipps-psp-api/vipps-psp-api.md

 [Vipps på Nett](https://www.vipps.no/bedrift/vipps-pa-nett)
 (eCommerce) via PSP offers functionality for payments on websites and apps (P2M).
-Vipps på Nett offers merchants functionality to provide a solution where the end user only enters her Norwegian mobile number to retrieve a payment request in the Vipps app.
+Vipps på Nett offers merchants functionality to provide a solution where the end user only enters the Norwegian mobile number to retrieve a payment request in the Vipps app.

 In the Vipps app the end user selects a payment source to complete the payment